BACK

 © Moritz Zangl

-My cute story about the “comma” begins in early 2024 at the Frans Masereel Centrum, where I spent five weeks on a residency.
+My interest in the comma began in early 2024 at the Frans Masereel Centrum, where I spent five weeks in residency.

-One day, I decided to try letterpress printing to create advertisements for my company, “gran tools supply,” which designs and produces sculptures that can be used as functional tools for working grandmothers.
-I struggled to figure out what to include in the ads, aside from the company name and my phone number.
-Then, while exploring hundreds of drawers and boxes of letters, I discovered commas.
-When I found them, I felt they were meant for me.
-They resembled the farming tools I created for grandmothers and symbolized a pause, a break.
+One day, I decided to experiment with letterpress printing to create advertisements for my company, Gran’ Tools Supply, which designs and produces sculptures that function as tools for working grandmothers.
+I was unsure what to include in the ads beyond the company name and my phone number.
+While searching through drawers of type, I came across commas.
+Their shape resembled the farming tools I create and also signified a pause or break.